StreetWise Hebrew: Creative Lessons with Guy Sharett

 Picture

-Niki, my dog, Ashdod circa 1977.
+Niki, my dog RIP, Ashdod circa 1977.
 Sketch by Rina Sharett, my mom.

 Picture